ColeCampbell9260/ICS4U-CollaborativeApp/README.md

 You will now be redirected to a screen where you can rename your submission or retype your description.
 This is optional

-Select the green "Create pull request button"
+Select the green "Create pull request button" DO NOT PRESS the Merge Changes

 I (Cole) will discuss changes with you before I merge your changes